Rick Galbos: Professional career

 Galbos was selected in the ninth round of the 1973 NFL draft by the Washington Redskins, but opted to instead sign with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 The Roughriders traded him to the Calgary Stampeders before the start of his rookie season.
 That season he served primarily as a blocking back for Willie Burden.
 Galbos was traded to the Montreal Alouettes during the 1977 season and was a member of the team as they won the Grey Cup.
 After the season he was signed by the Redskins and suffered a hamstring injury in training camp.

 Post-football

-Galbos remained in Canada after his playing career ended and now works in the construction business.
+Galbos remained in Canada after his playing career ended and worked in the construction business.
+He died on August 5, 2026, at the age of 75.